A Comprehensive Study for Edge Detection: Ideal-Prior Guidance Learning, High-Precision Architecture, and Better Distinguishability Evaluation Benchmark: Discussion

 One of the key strengths of SDPED is its robustness across multiple ED datasets.
-As highlighted in \cite{MK2022Have}, previous models often demonstrate dataset-specific performance, excelling on certain datasets while underperforming on others.
+As highlighted in \cite{MK2022Have}, previous models often exhibit dataset-dependent performance, with varying behavior across benchmarks.
 For instance, HED and RCF achieve the highest accuracy on BRIND but are outperformed on UDED and BIPED2.
 Similarly, BDCN performs best on UDED but lags on other datasets, while Dexi and RIND yield superior results on MDBD and BIPED2 but fail to maintain consistency across different benchmarks.

-In contrast, SDPED consistently achieves SOTA performance across various datasets.
+In contrast, SDPED demonstrates consistently competitive, and often state-of-the-art, performance across various datasets.
 It yields the best results in all benchmarks on BRIND, UDED, and MDBD and significantly outperforms previous models in AP on BIPED2 while maintaining competitive performance on other benchmarks.
 This demonstrates its adaptability across different data distributions.
 These results indicate that SDPED is not only highly precise but also versatile, making it a robust solution for ED tasks across diverse datasets.